library(cmdstanr) # for fitting Bayesian models

 For illustration purposes I simulate data from the following data generating process:

-So, the true value of \(a_1\) will be one in this simulation.
+So, the true value of

 set.seed(753)